Ewalani Village

 No analysis available

-I looked for hotel pool references such as hotel rental pool, managed by hotel, or branded rental programs and found none.
-Since there is no evidence that STR is allowed, this must remain false.
+I looked for hotel pool terms like hotel rental pool, managed by hotel, or branded rental programs, but found none.
+Since there is also no evidence that short-term rentals are allowed, this must remain false.

-I searched for language indicating a required rental pool, such as mandatory participation or cannot opt out, and found none.
-With no evidence of STR allowance or a hotel program, mandatory pool participation is not supported.
+I searched for language indicating a mandatory rental pool, such as required participation or cannot opt out, and found nothing.
+With no STR allowance evidence and no rental-pool language, this is false.

 No analysis available